Bob Brown (illustrator): Early life

 Brown was born in Syracuse, New York, to a father who managed a vaudeville theater and a mother who worked as a pianist.
 He attended the Hartford Art School and the Rhode Island School of Design.
 Following his parents into show business, he performed as a youth in a song-and-dance act with his sister and younger brother, starting around 1927.
 They worked together into the early 1930s.
 After graduating from high school, Brown and his sister worked in night clubs and theaters as a duo.
 By the latter 1930s, Brown was a solo dancer while his sister worked with the Tommy Dorsey Band.

-In 1940, he was drafted and served in the Army Air Corps as an aircraft radio operator at Scott Field, Illinois.
+In 1940, he enlisted and served in the Army Air Corps as an aircraft radio operator at Scott Field, Illinois.
 Later, Brown became an aviation cadet at Kelly Field in San Antonio, Texas.
-After washing out as a pilot, Brown, a commissioned officer, trained in Hondo, Texas, as a bombardier and a navigator, serving on a B-29 bomber in the Pacific theater of World War II.
+After crashing a plane in pilot training, Brown, a commissioned officer, trained in Hondo, Texas, as a bombardier and a navigator, and taught navigation to flight cadets before serving on a B-29 bomber in the Pacific theater of World War II.
 He flew 35 missions over Japan in the 877th Squadron of General Curtis LeMay's 20th Bomber Command.
 Brown earned six Air Medals and a Distinguished Flying Cross.